 Far-UV vs. Near-UV

-Besides learning the colors of the visible light spectrum with a catchy acronym in middle school, most of us don’t spend much time thinking about light or UV rays.
+Besides learning the colors of the visible light spectrum with a catchy acronym in middle school, most of us don’t spend much time thinking about ultraviolet radiation or UV rays.

 However, UV light in particular is increasingly popular as a way to disinfect surfaces, liquids, and air in a way that’s safe and fast.

-In particular, the introduction of products like Far-UV Sterilray™ has made far-UV disinfection that much more attractive as an option.
+In particular, the introduction of products that feature UV-FORCE® technology has made far-UV disinfection that much more attractive as an option.
 But what is far-UV?
 And how does it differ from other types of UV light?
 Keep reading to find out.

 What is Ultraviolet Light?